nicolasbava/bookings-app/README.md

 - {/booking , GET}: Get All Bookings
 - {/booking , POST}: Upload multiple Bookings

+- {/rooming-list , GET}: Get All Rooming List with Booking associations
-- {/booking , GET}: Get All Rooming List
+- {/rooming-list/all , GET}: Get All Rooming List without Booking associations
-- {/booking , POST}: Upload multiple Rooming List
+- {/rooming-list , POST}: Upload multiple Rooming List

+- {/rooming-list-booking/:roomingListId , GET}: Get all Bookings associated to a roomingListId
 - {/rooming-list-booking , POST}: Upload multiple Rooming List Bookings
-- {/rooming-list-booking/delete-all , DELETE}: Deletes all the data of that table and associated data, so it deletes the 3 tables data
+- {/rooming-list-booking/delete-all , DELETE}: Deletes all the data of that table and associated data, so it deletes the data from the 3 tables